sayan1886/blockarraygroup/docs/README.md

 **Components**

-+Schema: the data elements required for the execution and fulfillment of contract obligations between counterparties and the cryptographic proofs needed to maintain the integrity and trust in the contract for the participating counterparties and any regulatory or oversight entities.
++ Schema: the data elements required for the execution and fulfillment of contract obligations between counterparties and the cryptographic proofs needed to maintain the integrity and trust in the contract for the participating counterparties and any regulatory or oversight entities.

-+Counterparties – authenticated identity that can utilize the same cryptographic primitives as blockchains like digital signatures, of participants (people, organizations and things) agreeing to the terms and execution of the contract.
++ Counterparties – authenticated identity that can utilize the same cryptographic primitives as blockchains like digital signatures, of participants (people, organizations and things) agreeing to the terms and execution of the contract.
 Counterparties are represented as personas in the logic of a contract that are assigned identity as the contract goes through its binding process.

-+External Sources – contracts that require external interaction, input of data or notification in order to fulfill the execution requirements of the contract.
++ External Sources – contracts that require external interaction, input of data or notification in order to fulfill the execution requirements of the contract.
 These external sources and conditions for interaction are agreed to by the counterparties and the regulatory oversight entities and must provide cryptographic proofs in order to trust and maintain the integrity these external sources.

-+Ledger – the immutable instance on a distributed ledger (blockchain) based on the schema that is used to record all contract activities and proofs required.
++ Ledger – the immutable instance on a distributed ledger (blockchain) based on the schema that is used to record all contract activities and proofs required.
 This is can be either the public version of a “distributed trustless truth database” or a “shared, permissioned, semi-trusted, discretionarily private, truth database”.

 +Contract Binding - A Enterprise Smart Contract Binding is the composition of these parts creating a unique instance of an Enterprise Smart Contract.
 It is created when a contract begins negotiation between counterparties and becomes versioned and locked when each counterparty signs the contract.
 Once signed and locked the Enterprise Smart Contract begins the execution of the terms and conditions that lead to fulfillment.